 Registration and Check-in

 Registering should be welcoming, fast, and organized.
 Your registration process will be one of your event’s first impressions to your guests, so make it count!
-At registration, guests should be warmly greeted, have their tickets collected, and have all important event information conveyed to them in a timely manner.
+At registration, guests should be warmly greeted, have their tickets collected, and have all important event information conveyed to them in a timely and efficient manner.

 You can optimize your registration process by:

 - Distributing event handouts.
 Guests will need to absorb a lot of information very quickly before moving forward in line.
 For physical events, print out handouts containing item prices, the event schedule, and rules to keep in mind for valid bids.
 You can further optimize this step with mobile bidding by putting all information on your silent auction webpage, or even texting out the details if your software includes this feature.

 - Having multiple check-in stations.
-To avoid lines, have multiple dedicated check-in attendants at the beginning of your event.
-Consider creating separate lines as well for walk-in guests who need to be walked through the registration process and guests who already pre-registered online.
+To avoid lines, have multiple dedicated check-in attendants at the entrance of your event.
+Consider creating separate lines for walk-in guests who need to be taken through the registration process and guests who have already pre-registered online.

 - Using registration software.
 Registration software will reduce wait times and improve your check-in staff’s lives by allowing them to quickly find guests, fill out forms, and distribute bidder numbers without digging through stacks of paper.